The DEHVILS in the Details: Type Ia Supernova Hubble Residual Comparisons and Mass Step Analysis in the Near-Infrared: Results

-Given the claim that NIR SN LCs are better standard candles than optical SN LCs, it can be hypothesized that HRs in the optical either do not correlate or weakly correlate with HRs in the NIR.
+Given the claim that NIR SN LCs are standard candles rather than standardizable as in the optical, it can be hypothesized that HRs in the optical are unrelated to HRs in the NIR.
 In order to explore this hypothesis, we compare optical simulated data HRs to HRs derived from NIR simulated data in Fig.~\ref{fig:HR_correlations_G10_P22}.
 In each panel we compare \textit{gri}-band HRs to \textit{JH}-band HRs.
 We use the achromatic model in the left panel and the dust-based model in the right panel.
 Fitting lines using orthogonal distance regression, we find a slope of $1.01\pm0.01$ when using the achromatic model and a slope of $1.45\pm0.01$ when using the dust-based model.
+For both simulations, when increasing the uncertainties on either axis by 10\%, this results in a 4\% change in the slope.

 We note that we fit lines using orthogonal distance regression instead of a least-squares method, which does not consider errors on both axes.
 These calculated slopes for the simulated data are consistent with the findings from the HR scatter values presented in both Table~\ref{tab:HRs} and the upper left panel of Fig.~\ref{fig:short_Table_vis}.
-The simulations with the achromatic model have comparable dispersion in the NIR and optical, while the simulations with the dust-based model demonstrate smaller dispersion in the NIR than in the optical.
+The simulations with the achromatic model have comparable dispersion in the NIR and optical, while the simulations with the dust-based model demonstrate smaller dispersion in the NIR than in the optical (see Table~\ref{tab:HRs}).
 These improved HRs on the x-axis of the right panel result in a larger slope relative to the left panel.

 We perform a similar analysis using data in Fig.~\ref{fig:HR_correlations_Data}.
 In the upper panel we compare ATLAS HRs using \textit{co}-bands to DEHVILS HRs using \textit{JH}-bands.
 In the lower panel we use HRs derived from ZTF \textit{gri}-band optical data.
 We fit lines using an orthogonal distance regression and find slopes of $1.20\pm0.20$ and $1.14\pm0.16$ in the upper and lower panels, respectively.
+When increasing the uncertainties on either axis by 10\%, this results in an 8\% change in the slope for the upper panel and a 5\% change in the slope for the lower panel.
 Both slopes from the data are within 2$\sigma$ of and fall in between the slopes from the achromatic model simulation and the dust-based model simulation given in Fig.~\ref{fig:HR_correlations_G10_P22}.